npm/npm/doc/cli/npm-publish.md

 the specified registry.

-Once a package is published with a given name and version, that specific name and version combination can never be used again, even if it is removed with npm-unpublish(1).
+Once a package is published with a given name and version, that specific name and version combination can never be used again.

 ## SEE ALSO